GPflow/GPflow/README.md

 For GP regression with Gaussian noise, it's possible to marginalize the function values exactly: you'll find this in `GPflow.gpr.GPR`.
 You can do maximum liklelihood or MCMC for the covariance function parameters ([notebook](https://github.com/GPflow/GPflow/blob/master/notebooks/regression.ipynb)).

 #### MCMC
 For non-Gaussian likelohoods, GPflow has a model that can jointly sample over the function values and the covariance parameters: `GPflow.gpmc.GPMC`.
 There's also a sparse equivalent in `GPflow.sgpmc.SGPMC`, based on a recent paper [1].
-This [notebook](https://github.com/GPflow/GPflow/blob/master/notebooks/Sparse%20mcmc%20demo.ipynb)introduces the interface.
+This [notebook](https://github.com/GPflow/GPflow/blob/master/notebooks/Sparse%20mcmc%20demo.ipynb) introduces the interface.

 #### Variational inference
 It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in `GPflow.vgp.VGP`.
 In addition, there is a sparse version based on [3] in `GPflow.svgp.SVGP`.
 All of the sparse methods in GPflow are solidified in [4].